April 1868 Colorado Territory

 “No, I need a wedding dress.”
 She managed to say and saw Millie’s eyes go wide.

-Danica starred at Millie as if she’d grown an extra head.
+Danica looked at Millie as if she’d grown an extra head.
 Jeb Evans, barely knew she was alive.
 When she’d been a girl he had come to her house to play with her brothers and had called her carrot top.
 Jeb’s father and her own had wanted them to wed before the war, but she’d said no, she’d barely liked Jeb, much less loved him.

 “No, he’s an innocent man, I’ve spoken to him.
-He’s a surveyor for the rail road, and he’s not a stranger to me.
-I met him when I was a nurse.”
+He’s a surveyor for the railroad, and he’s not a stranger to me.
+I met him when I was a nurse.
 He said he doesn’t care about my scars and he can protect me.”
 Danica bit her lower lip as she felt tears well up.
 “So I’d like a dress, something pretty, as I’ll never be getting married again.”

 “Oh Danica, I didn’t mean anything by what I said.”
 Millie gave Danica’s arm a squeeze.